Duran914/test-framework/README.md

 ```Python
 input_text({"Email-address": ["#formFirstname", "Johnny"]})
 ```
-* Accepts an dictionary of a element name as a key and a list of selector & text as values.
-Mulitple objects can be passed if needed.
-Such as filling out numerous input fields.
+* Accepts an dictionary (object) of a element name as a key and an array of selector & text as values.
+Mulitple objects can be passed if needed, such as filling out numerous input fields.

 #

 ### lc_input()
-The lc_input() function inserts an email address into an LC modal.
+The lc_input function inserts an email address into an LC modal.

 #### *Example:*<br>
 ```Python